Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 But back to Edinburgh, a city that easily stands alone as a terrific destination, whether you make it to the Highlands or not.

-And thus, what follows is my own complete and thorough love letter to what I consider one of Europe’s most beautiful and unique cities.
+Thus, what follows is my own complete and thorough love letter to what I consider one of Europe’s most beautiful and unique cities.

 But first, let’s start at the beginning.